mdn/content/files/en-us/web/api/layoutshift/lastinputtime/index.md

 The **`lastInputTime`** read-only property of the {{domxref("LayoutShift")}} interface returns the time of the most recent excluding input or `0` if no excluding input has occurred.

 Layout shifts are only bad if the user wasn't expecting them.
-So the [Cumulative Layout Shift (CLS)](/en-US/docs/Glossary/Cumulative_Layout_Shift) metric excludes shifts that occurred soon after certain user interactions.
+Many layout shift metrics (like [Cumulative Layout Shift (CLS)](https://web.dev/cls/)) exclude shifts that occurred soon after certain user interactions.
 These interactions are called _excluding inputs_.
 Excluding inputs are:

 - Any events which signal a user's active interactive with the document: ([`mousedown`](/en-US/docs/Web/API/Element/mousedown_event), [`keydown`](/en-US/docs/Web/API/Element/keydown_event), and [`pointerdown`](/en-US/docs/Web/API/Element/pointerdown_event))
 - Any events which directly changes the size of the viewport.